-HB 2 Charter School Reform (10/07/2015, Senate Accepts Conference Committee Report)
+HB 2 Charter School Reform (02/01/2016, Effective)

-This bill provides that as of July 1, 2016, new employees of a charter school operator will no longer contribute to SERS if the operator also pays into Social Security.
-Existing employees will continue to contribute to SERS.
+This bill provided that as of July 1, 2016, new employees of a charter school operator would no longer contribute to SERS if the operator also paid into Social Security on or before February 1, 2016.
+Existing employees would continue to contribute to SERS, and an amendment to a later bill provided a one-year grandfathering period for terminated, rehired employees.